rkit/filemanager-yii2/README.md

 ### Save path (or id) of the file in field of a model

-For example, you can save the file path in the model, then use `$model->attribute`, to get quickly the path to the file
+You can save the file path in the model, then use `$model->attribute`, to get quickly the path to the file

 ```php
 public function behaviors()